gaborbankutidev/BringApp/apps/bring-app/README.md

 - `bring-theme/`
   Theme folder for WordPress
-- `editor/`
-  For configuring the blocks for the editor
 - `next/`
   For the frontend that mirrors the routing of WordPress
+- `wordpress/`
+  The wordpress folder for local development

 ## Important scripts